 White to move

 White (Tal) has an obviously better position, with the bishop pair, space advantage, and the possibility to play on both wings.

-A natural way to play here would be to double on the e-file, play a move like a3 to cover the b4-square and then push c4 or b4, or both, expanding on the queenside.
+A natural way to play here would be to double on the e-file, play a move like a3 to cover the b4-square, and then push c4 or b4, or both, expanding on the queenside.
 Alternatively, especially if Black castles kingside, White can try to push the h-pawn to create some weaknesses there.
-Other ideas to play on the kingside would be to play g3, Kg2 and then Rh1 with ideas to use to rook on the h-file.
-White could also try a rook lift along the third rank.
+Other ideas to play on the kingside would be to play g3, Kg2, and then Rh1 with ideas to use to rook on the h-file.
+White could also try a rook lift along with the third rank.
 As you can see, White has many promising ideas that involve zero risks.
 Black, on the other hand, is solid, but with no active possibilities and can only react to White’s plans.